Jump to:

 Our Score

-PlatformsPC, Linux, macOS, Switch, PS4, Xbox 1
+PlatformsPC, PS4, Xbox One, Switch

 For fans of fast-paced roguelike dungeon crawlers, Enter the Gungeon provides nonstop action with frantic gunplay and tight controls.
 Its top-down shooter mechanics combine perfectly with roguelike elements like procedurally generated levels, tons of unique guns, and punishing difficulty that keeps you on your toes.